 - (a) Information with respect to the initial reoffering yields of the Bonds is the responsibility of the Underwriters.
 Initial reoffering yields represent the initial offering price, which may be changed for subsequent purchasers.
-The initial yield indicated above represents the lesser of the yield resulting when priced to maturity or the first optional redemption date. - (b) CUSIP numbers have been assigned to this issue by the CUSIP Global Services managed by S&P Global Market Intelligence on behalf of the American Bankers Association and are included solely for the convenience of the purchasers of the Bonds.
-Neither the District, the Underwriters nor the Financial Advisor shall be responsible for the selection or correctness of the CUSIP numbers set forth herein.
-This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Services. - (c) The Bonds maturing on December 1, 2028, and thereafter, shall be subject to redemption and payment at the option of the District, in whole or in part from time to time, on December 1, 2027, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
-See "THE BONDS Redemption of the Bonds Optional Redemption." - (d) Subject to mandatory redemption by lot or other customary method of random selection on December 1 in the years and in the amounts set forth herein under the caption "THE BONDS Redemption of the Bonds Mandatory Redemption." - (e) TIRZ Revenues, as currently established in the Amended Finance Plan and Development Agreement, are expected to be received through 2042, and the final maturity of the Bonds is scheduled in 2047.
+The initial yield indicated above represents the lesser of the yield resulting when priced to maturity or the first optional redemption date. - (b) CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP Global Services ("CGS") is managed on behalf of the American Bankers Association by FactSet Research Systems Inc. Copyright(c) 2022 CUSIP Global Services.
+All rights reserved.
+CUSIP® data herein is provided by CUSIP Global Services.
+This data is not intended to create a database and does not serve in any way as a substitute for the CGS database.
+Neither the District, the Underwriters nor the Financial Advisor (herein defined) shall be responsible for the selection or correctness of the CUSIP numbers set forth herein. - (c) The Bonds maturing on December 1, 2029, and thereafter, shall be subject to redemption and payment at the option of the District, in whole or in part from time to time, on December 1, 2028, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
+See "THE BONDS Redemption of the Bonds Optional Redemption." - (d) Priced to the first call date of December 1, 2028. - (e) Subject to mandatory redemption by lot or other customary method of random selection on December 1 in the years and in the amounts set forth herein under the caption "THE BONDS Redemption of the Bonds Mandatory Redemption." - (f) TIRZ Revenues, as currently established in the Amended Finance Plan and Development Agreement, are expected to be received through 2042, and the final maturity of the Bonds is scheduled in 2048.
 It is expected that the District will use only its unlimited road ad valorem tax revenues to support the debt service payments scheduled for the year 2043 and thereafter.
-See "TAX INCREMENT REINVESTMENT ZONE NO. SIX, ARLINGTON, TEXAS," "DEVELOPMENT FINANCING PLAN" and "UNLIMITED TAX BONDED INDEBTEDNESS Table 1 Debt Service Requirement Schedule."
+See "TAX INCREMENT REINVESTMENT ZONE NO. SIX, ARLINGTON, TEXAS," "DEVELOPMENT FINANCING PLAN" and "UNLIMITED TAX BONDED INDEBTEDNESS Table 1 Debt Service Requirements."